shreyasvinaya/CS-F433-Project/Results/Figures/README.md

 ![Figure 7](PNG/7.png)
 (Left & Middle) Correlation between each LFP band and the latent dynamics (coloured markers) during one representative session from each area 2 monkey;
 for Monkeys H and L, respectively.
 Note the clear frequency-dependent relationship between LFP and latent dynamics.
 Error bars, median ± s.d.
-(Right) Comparison between the LFP-latent dynamics correlations during movement execution and the inter-trial period;
+(Right) Comparison between the LFP-latent dynamics correlations during movement execution and the Rest period;